 1

-Identify the key characteristics of the process described: movement of a large or charged chemical across the cytoplasmic membrane, down its electrical and chemical gradients.
+Step 1: Understand the key terms in the question.
+The question describes a process where a large or charged chemical moves across the cytoplasmic membrane down its electrical and chemical gradients.
+This means the movement is passive, not requiring energy input from the cell.

 Verified video answer for a similar problem: